zeta-chain/zetachain-improvement-proposals/zip9.md

    at more or less the same time, and each round comes with a timeout.
 Not sufficiently synchronized keysign not only causes failure; it consumes more resources like p2p streams for longer, and might cause cascading failures.
 This poses some
-3. GG20 ECDSA keysign failure is hard and expensive to pinpoint and reach consensus on, which hinders on-chain automatic incentives required for permisssionless participation.
+3. GG20 ECDSA keysign failure attribution is hard and expensive to pinpoint and reach consensus on, which hinders on-chain automatic incentives required for permisssionless participation.